caiobarretobr/caiobarretobr/README.md

 - Communication
 - Creativity

-• Use structured thinking to define a problem and ask the right questions
+• Use structured thinking to define a problem and ask the right questions<br>
-• Work with spreadsheets, databases, and tools like SQL to organize and transform data
+• Work with spreadsheets, databases, and tools like SQL to organize and transform data<br>
-• Clean your data to make sure it has integrity before you analyse it
+• Clean your data to make sure it has integrity before you analyse it<br>
-• Create impactful data visualizations to illustrate key points
+• Create impactful data visualizations to illustrate key points<br>
-• Craft a compelling story to communicate insights to stakeholders
+• Craft a compelling story to communicate insights to stakeholders<br>

 My Data Analytics project:
 .[Cyclistic Data Analysis project](https://github.com/caiobarretobr/Cyclistic_data_analysis)<br>